enso-org/enso-archive/doc/design/engine/engine-services.md

     for 2.0 this can be implemented as invalidating all occurences of a dynamic symbol by name, ignoring the type it was defined on.
 In the future, the TC may help by constraining the set of invalidated call sites.
+  + More sophisticated strategies: value and type dependencies, non-obvious data dependencies.
 - Need to know:
   + Which nodes are being computed
   + Memory usage (2nd version)